Quantum Neural Networks in Practice: A Comparative Study with Classical Models from Standard Data Sets to Industrial Images: Results from convolutional neural networks

-In Fig.~\ref{fig:qccnn_acc_vs_dataset_size}, we summarize the results obtained with all tested models, in terms of classification accuracies on the validation data sets as function of the data set size $N$.
-The handwritten-digit data sets are shown in panels~(a) and~(b) and the industrial-image data sets in panels~(c) and~(d).
-As before, the classical models are depicted as warm-color lines, while the hybrid models as cool-color lines.
 For the handwritten-digit data sets, QCCNNs consistently reach classification accuracies close to $100\%$, while CNNs achieve as low as $96\%$ for some data set sizes.
 Interestingly, QCCNNs without entangling gates show the best performance (purple lines), which indicates that this advantage is most likely not due to inherently quantum mechanical properties, but probably due to the algorithmic structure, which might even be efficiently classically simulable.
 Moreover, the initial assumption of quantum advantage in few data scenarios is not confirmed.
 In fact, for the smallest data set size, all classical and hybrid models achieve $100\%$ accuracy.
 This confirms that, in this regime of very few data, the choice of individual images has a large impact in defining the problem hardness.